10 Solo Camping Tips For Australia

 My Solo Camping Trip in Tropical Queensland Australia

 For my road Trip in North Tropical Queensland, I rented a Jucy Crib Campervan.
+This was a budget campervan brand.
+I suggest mid-size and a higher level of comfort, though.

 My solo camping adventure started in Cairns and took me through the fantastic tropical landscapes, from Cairns to Cape Tribulation, Mossman to the Atherton Tablelands and from Mareeba wetlands to the Waterfalls circuit.

-My best tips for camping alone in Australia
+Best tips for camping solo in Australia

 - Map out your Solo Camping Trip